joebookslevy/Capstone/CapstoneTextPredictionApp.md

 - First, I downloaded, cleaned, and explored the data set.
 - I then looked for the most common single-word, two-word, and three-word phrases from the data sets, creating n-grams.
 - I used the n-grams as the foundation for the prediction algorithm.
 As a two-word phrase is entered in the application, it is checked against most common three-word phrases to predict the third associated word.
-If no matches are found, the
+If no matches are found, the phrase is checked against two-word and one-word phrases to identify most likely terms to come next.

 My Application (Access & How It Works)
 ========================================================

-- My ShinyApp can be found here:
+- My ShinyApp can be found here: https://joebookslevy.shinyapps.io/Capstone/
-- As a two-word phrase is entered in the application, the input is cleaned and prepared to be best searched against the n-gram data sets (e.g., removing punctuation, making text all lower case).
+- As a two-word phrase is entered, the input is cleaned and prepared to be searched against n-gram data (e.g., removing punctuation, making text all lower case).
 - Once cleaned, the phrase is checked against most common three-word phrases to predict the third associated word.
-- If no matches are found, the phrase is checked against two-word phrases and one-word phrases, looking at likelihood of terms/words for best match.
+- If no matches are found, phrase is checked against two- and one-word phrases for likely term match.
-- The result based on the entered phrase is the best matched/predicted next word.
-Where exact matches do not occur, up to three words likely to be next in sequence are provided.
+- The result is the best matched/predicted one-to-three words, since single word prediction may not be most accurate.

 Limitations & Possibilities
 ========================================================